arggrande/yolo-flutter/README.md

    - I'm pretty sure its because I changed my `FancyButton`'s ctor arguments to _not_ use the state variables I'd set up on the `search.dart` form.
 I was trying to keep everything within `FancyButton`, nice and neatly contained.
 More fool me.

+## TODO

+- Rename the current linux script to macos because only macos has Brew lmao
+- Change my commit hashes to tags because theyre nicer than commits (thanks vats!)
+- Do a linux setup script

 <sup>^ :: whispers :: I did say it was a YOLO workshop.